In vitro muscle testing: In situ

-Single fibre testing

 Species

 In vitro muscle testing is almost never used in humans, with the exception of small sections of muscle removed via biopsy or while undergoing surgery for other ailments.
 Testing is generally more difficult in mammals and birds because of the high temperature and oxygen requirements of the muscle, leading to rapid cell death once muscle tissue is removed from the organism.
 Mammalian skeletal muscles are commonly tested at ~25°C to prolong the test protocol for as long as reasonably possible.
 A test temperature of ~37°C can also been used during testing of whole isolated mammalian skeletal muscles to better replicate the temperature found in in vivo.
 Moreover, it is important to consider the thermal specialisation of skeletal muscles, with core muscles more susceptible to changes in mechanical performance with small temperature changes than peripheral muscles.
 In ectotherms (reptiles, amphibians, fish, and invertebrates), the muscle tissue can survive outside of the organism for hours or even days, depending on the temperature and organism.
 Many experiments are conducted at or near 0°C to prolong the usable life of the muscle.
 Additionally, in fish and amphibians, it is possible to separate out a single muscle fiber while keeping it intact, but in other species, this is usually not possible.

 Advantages of isolated muscle testing

+Isolating muscle tissue in vitro allows individual data of muscle cell function without the presence of signaling nonmuscle cells nearby.
+In vitro testing allows for exact stimulation of the muscle, providing precise data on innate tissue behavior.
+Isolated muscle testing limits other factors on the environment around the tissue such as substrates.
+In vitro isolated muscle testing is a beneficial procedure based on its ideal accuracy, precision, and reproducibly.